glebdubinin/Matchbox/README.md

 * Added extra inventory expanders; a backpack in the entryway and a duffel bag in the parents bedroom
 * Containers are now treated much more like individual rooms, in that the player has to use specific commands to open and close them, and they cannot interact with the rest of the room while they are there.
 Previously, opening a container would have given information on what was inside it, and the player had to use any other command they wished (ie. use, grab, etc.) from the room directly; now, opening a container transports the player to the container, they can only interact with what is there, and they must close it if they wish to go back to the rest of the room.
 * `whereami`, or more simply, `where`, `location` or `loc` commands all tell the player where they currently are.

+#### 14-05-23

+* New room added; the garden, which now houses the ladder, instead of the garage.
+Done to avoid confusion between needing the stool from the entryway to reach the top shelf, and needing the ladder to block the gutter.
+Added an empty watering can to the garden as well.****